The importance of the digital shelf and the endless aisle

 Retailers are asking for more product content than ever, and it's likely that your current strategy is too resource-intensive and manual to have a perfect digital shelf presentation for all of your SKUs for each of those third parties and their requirements.
 You can leverage retailers' product content requirements to your advantage, as those guidelines and standards give you the opportunity to control how those companies display your product on their digital shelves with respect to their target demographics.

 Putting your product content to work for you on the digital shelf

 Recently some retailers have begun to rethink customer experience and how to leverage the endless aisle in stores.
 For example, luxury brand Barneys began delivering personalized videos and look books to shoppers at it's Manhattan flagship store.
 Buyers create a mobile wishlist, even if the product is not in stock at the store.
 Similarly, True Religion gave its in-store sales associates wristwatch apps to arm them with customers' purchasing data for more personalized and relevant in-store conversations.

 A starting point for any brand is putting a product content experience system in place.
-It takes dedicated team with the resources, exibility, and authority to make content decisions quickly in support of sales, marketing, and other corporate departments to enact content & merchandising strategy.
+It takes dedicated team with the resources, flexibility, and authority to make content decisions quickly in support of sales, marketing, and other corporate departments to enact content & merchandising strategy.
 This involves creating new processes and investing in new technology to enable the content team to cater to consumers in the new age of retail - digital shelves and endless aisles.